A-Cordero/SmoothAnimationViewPager/README.md

 # SmoothAnimationViewPager - Kotlin Onboarding Animation

 Welcome, this is a repo solving the 100-second challenge presented on The Flutter Way channel but this time in kotlin.
-I'm going to show how slide animations between views are done. thanks to Guillaume Bernos for sharing this awesome animation with us!
+I'm going to show how slide animations between views are done.

+Thanks to Guillaume Bernos for sharing this awesome animation with us!

 ![Preview](/gif.gif)